Past-The-War-Earth/the-struggle-continues-anew.xyz/Plan_Outline.md

 * Detailed plan for implementation of NLNM (Non-Lethal, Non-Mutilating, No Serious Injury) combat.
 It must successfully prove the feasibility of implementation of NLNM combat on a concrete schedule.

-* Based on analysis, create:
+* Based on produced analysis, create:

 1. A detailed goal based roadmap.
 2. Detailed level proposal 3 stages with full implementation.